PiotrRut/Explore-London/README.md

 #  Explore London 💂🏼

-**"Explore" is my first ever app written using SwiftUI (after only ever using Storyboards and UIKit), and is meant to be pure practice.
-With this prject, I discover best Swift practices, learn the SwiftUI workflow, and get to know the iOS app development cycle!
+**"Explore" is my first ever app written using SwiftUI (after only ever using Storyboards & UIKit), and is meant to be pure practice.
+With this project, I discover best Swift practices, learn the SwiftUI workflow, and get to know the iOS app development cycle!
 It is not meant to be an amazing app ready to be shipped in the App Store :)**

 > As a wise man once said:
 >